-To navigate away from a menu, it is necessary to press the return button.
-However, drop down menus can be exited by touching anywhere on the screen outside of the menu.
+To navigate away from a menu, it is typically necessary to press the escape button found on that menu.
+However, certain drop downs without a escape button, such as those found in the Auto Tune process, can be closed by touching anywhere on the screen outside of the menu.
+In general, if the menu has a escape button on it, the escape button must be pressed to exit the menu.